Indian Economy on the Eve of Independence: Class 12 Notes and Study Material

 • Reasons:

-• Land settlement systems: Under the zamindari system, the zamindars exploited the cultivators.
-They were only bothered about rent collection rather than improving the condition of the land.
+• Land settlement systems: Under the zamindari system, zamindars only cared about collecting rent, not improving farms.

 Industrial Sector